vega/vega/README.md

-# vega-typings
+# Vega-Typings

-Typings for Vega
+Typings for [Vega](https://github.com/vega/vega).
+This is work in progress.